froggleston/bioimage-analysis-python/episodes/10-challenges.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Bring together everything you've learnt so far to count bacterial colonies in 3 images.
+- Combine multiple processing steps into a reproducible workflow
+- Apply an existing workflow to several images in a batch analysis

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- How can we automatically count bacterial colonies with image analysis?
+- Question 1

 ::::::::::::::::::::::::::::::::::::::::::::::::::